• Skip to primary navigation

 Infusible ink is one of my absolute favorite materials from Cricut.

-What is Infusible Ink?
+What Is Infusible Ink?

 Infusible ink is a color transfer system.
 When activated by heat, the colors from the infusible ink sheets are transferred into the material, giving vibrant seamless projects.